SCENE 01 / NIGHT VISION FILMING

 Can you film night landscapes in Malta?

 Yes.
 Using high-ISO cameras we capture moonlit Dingli Cliffs, Milky Way astrophotography over Gozo, and long-exposure shots of Valletta's fortifications.
-Gozo's rural areas offer decent dark-sky conditions by Mediterranean standards.
+Gozo's rural areas give decent dark-sky conditions by Mediterranean standards.

 Need Night Vision Filming?